WebEngineering-Univaq/WE_Lecture_Slides/english/CSS_EN.md

 - `center`: items are centered on the secondary axis of each row.

-- `stretch`: items are stretched on the secondary axis so that all the items `in each row` have the same height
+- `stretch`: items are stretched on the secondary axis so that all the items *in each row* have the same height

 - `baseline`: items are arranged so that their baseline is aligned on each row.

 `align-content`
 defines the alignment ***of all rows*** **on the secondary axis**.
-The possible values are the same as justify-content.
-For example, this property allows you to distribute the space between rows when flex-direction is row and elements wrap using flex-wrap.
+The possible values are the same as `justify-content`.
+For example, this property allows you to distribute the space between rows when `flex-direction` is `row` and elements wrap using `flex-wrap`.

 <!------------------- END SLIDE 052 -------------------------->